 Support local farmers and food businesses financially by buying locally.

 - CSAs: Community Supported Agriculture provides members with shares of fresh produce.
-A full list of CSAs available in Utah can be found on CSA Utah.
+Check Utah’s Own and CSA Utah for information about CSAs.

 - Farmers Markets: Stay up to date with Salt Lake Farmers Market news here.